gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

 After 10 years of providing Microsoft Solutions for Enterprise Businesses, I needed a change.
 At that time I did not know exactly what Elixir or Erlang is, what power do they bring, what difference do they make.
 I just had this huge opportunity, that through a thorough interview process I was accepted in a team.
 They worked on a project written in Elixir which was used for Chat and Events Streaming between multiple systems.

 When I decided to accept the job, my eagerness started to grow, but also my anxiety.
-Just so you know, in Cluj Napoca(Romania), where I am from, there are only two companies working with Elixir at the time of writing this article, out of which only one has a complex, heavily utilised production system.
+Just so you know, in Cluj Napoca(Romania), where I am from, there are only two companies working with Elixir at the time of writing this article, out of which only one has a complex, heavily utilized production system.
 So it was not like I had many options where to go and ask.

 What do you do in this situation?